 In the realm of smart homes and automation systems, the terminology surrounding various device outputs can sometimes be confusing.
 One such term that often raises questions is the “open collector.tup” Integrators familiar with relays might find themselves puzzled by this term, wondering how it differs from the more common relay setup.
 This article aims to demystify the concept of open collector outputs, explain their functionality, and provide practical examples of their usage in smart home setups.

-What is an Open Collector and How Does it Work?
+What is an Open Collector Output?

 Understanding the Change in State: